larrycoder123/ds_startups/README.md

 ## Documentation

-See `project_overview.pdf` for detailed methodology, findings, and visualizations.
+See `project_overview.pdf` and `presentation.pdf` for detailed methodology, findings, and visualizations.